 - Add in all the other ingredients (except the oil for roasting) and knead well to make a warm soft dough.

 - Cover the dough with a damp towel or cling film and let it rest for about 15 minutes.

 - Meanwhile, take a skillet and bring to heat.
 Divide the dough into 8-10 dough balls.

 - Take one dough ball and using a rolling pin, roll out into a round of about 5-6 inches in diameter.
 Repeat with all the dough balls.

 - Take one thepla and place on the skillet.
 Roast on one side till little golden brown spots appear.
 Apply a little oil on the side and flip to roast the other side.
 Repeat and roast both sides till the thepla is cooked on both sides.
 Remove and serve warm.

 Serving suggestion : Thepla with a dab of butter on top.
 Serve along with yogurt/raita and pickle.

 These theplas are delicious and make for an excellent make ahead flatbread.
 I half cooked them at the time of making and re-roasted them with a little more oil later when we sat down to eat.
 I served these with my aloo kofta curry and it was a superb combination.
-I made a big lot of these, many more than was expected to get finished in one meal and ended up freezing a batch to enjoy later.
 If you roll them out really thin and gently roast on both the sides till crispy, you can make “khakhras” from them.
 Khakhra is basically a very thin, wafer/papadums like in appearance and usually enjoyed as a tea time snack.